VeryGoodOpenSource/r13n/README.md

 ## How it works ⚙️

-Similar to l10n, the `r13n` package uses a `.arb` files to house the region-specific configurations.
+Similar to l10n, the `r13n` package uses `.arb` files to house the region-specific configurations.

 The arb file contains strings for region-specific values.
 The `r13n` brick is used to generate compile-safe Dart code in order to access the correct versions of each value based on the user's region.